cshields143/govalent/README.md

 ## Changes that DO affect what the user sees or interacts with

 - Added the Block Heights endpoint from Class A
+- A general `PaginateParams` type has been added, and `LogEventsParams` changed to allow specifying page size

 ## Install